 Daniel S. Glaser is President and Chief Executive Officer of the Company.
 Gary Glaser, Daniel Glaser's brother, is a senior manager in Mercer's investments business.
 In that capacity, Mr. Glaser conducts research on external investment management products, which is used in connection with the provision of investment services to Mercer's clients.
-Mr. Glaser received compensation totaling approximately \$218,500 in 2015.
-Zachary Scott, an Oliver Wyman engagement manager since 2011, became Daniel Glaser's son-in-law in 2015.
-Mr. Scott received compensation totaling approximately \$188,588 in 2015.
+Mr. Glaser received compensation totaling approximately \$225,000 in 2016.
+Zachary Scott, an Oliver Wyman employee since 2011, became Daniel Glaser's son-in-law in 2015.
+Mr. Scott is a principal based in London, and his compensation expressed in US dollars totaled approximately \$172,500 in 2016.

-Peter Zaffino is Chairman of the Company's Risk and Insurance Services segment and President and Chief Executive Officer of Marsh, a subsidiary of the Company.
+Peter Zaffino is Chairman of the Company's Risk and Insurance Services segment and Chief Executive Officer of Marsh LLC, a subsidiary of the Company.
 Garrett Benton is Mr. Zaffino's brother-in-law and a senior vice president of Guy Carpenter.
-Mr. Benton received compensation totaling approximately \$232,200 in 2015.
+Mr. Benton received compensation totaling approximately \$232,700 in 2016.

 Marc Oken, a member of the Company's Board of Directors, is the Managing Partner and co-Founder of Falfurrias Capital Partners, a private equity investment firm ("Falfurrias").
-In July 2015, Falfurrias, through an affiliated fund acquired a controlling interest in StoneRiver RegEd, Inc. ("RegEd").
+In July 2015, Falfurrias, through an affiliated fund, acquired a controlling interest in RegEd, Inc. ("RegEd").
 RegEd is a private company that provides compliance management, education, licensing and registration services to insurance brokers, insurance carriers and broker dealers, including the Company and certain of its subsidiaries.
-In 2015, RegEd received approximately \$1 million in fees and other compensation from the Company pursuant to arm's-length agreements.
+In 2016, RegEd received approximately \$1 million in fees and other compensation from the Company pursuant to arms-length agreements.